 When should I use gaiters for running?

-If you’re finding that you’re frequently dealing with annoying pebbles in your shoes that you’re constantly trying to move to a more comfortable spot to ignore it or have to stop frequently on your runs to empty your shoes, you might benefit from a pair of the best running gaiters.
+If you’re finding that you’re frequently dealing with annoying pebbles in your shoes that you’re constantly trying to move to a more comfortable spot or have to stop often on your runs to empty your shoes, you might benefit from a pair of the best running gaiters.
 The REI Co-op Swiftland Running Gaiters work well on a mix of terrain and are so comfortable you can forget you are wearing them.

 Are trail running gaiters worth it?